FACTBOX-Reactions to Donald Trump testing positive for COVID-19 | Politics

 FACTBOX-Reactions to Donald Trump testing positive for COVID-19

-TRUMP'S DEMOCRATIC CHALLENGER, FORMER VICE PRESIDENT JOE BIDEN "Jill and I send our thoughts to President Trump and First Lady Melania Trump for a swift recovery.
-We will continue to pray for the health and safety of the president and his family."
+Here are some of the reactions, on Twitter unless otherwise stated: TRUMP'S DEMOCRATIC CHALLENGER, FORMER VICE PRESIDENT JOE BIDEN

-U.S. VICE PRESIDENT MIKE PENCE "Karen and I send our love and prayers to our dear friends President @realDonaldTrump and @FLOTUS Melania Trump.
+"Karen and I send our love and prayers to our dear friends President @realDonaldTrump and @FLOTUS Melania Trump.
 We join millions across America praying for their full and swift recovery.
 God bless you President Trump & our wonderful First Lady Melania."

-MARY TRUMP, THE PRESIDENT'S NIECE "I reserve my sympathy, empathy, and despair for those who are sick and for those who have died because they were misled, lied to, or ignored."

-CHINA DAILY, THE OFFICIAL ENGLISH LANGUAGE NEWSPAPER, IN AN ARTICLE "The positive test is yet another reminder that the coronavirus continues to spread, even as Trump has tried desperately to suggest it no longer poses a danger.
-Since it emerged earlier this year, Trump, the White House and his campaign have played down the threat and refused to abide by basic public health guidelines - including those issued by his own administration - such as wearing masks in public and practicing social distancing."
+U.S. HOUSE OF REPRESENTATIVES SPEAKER NANCY PELOSI, TO MSNBC

+"This is tragic.
+It's very sad. ...
+Going into crowds unmasked and all the rest was sort of a brazen invitation for something like this to happen."
+MARY TRUMP, THE PRESIDENT'S NIECE

-WORLD HEALTH ORGANIZATION CHIEF TEDROS ADHANOM GHEBREYESUS "My best wishes to President @realDonaldTrump and @FLOTUS for a full and speedy recovery."
+"My best wishes to President @realDonaldTrump and @FLOTUS for a full and speedy recovery."
+FORMER ITALIAN PRIME MINISTER SILVIO BERLUSCONI, WHO CAUGHT COVID-19

-FORMER ITALIAN PM SILVIO BERLUSCONI WHO CAUGHT COVID-19 "I want to pass on my best wishes to President Trump, his wife and staff, and all the victims of COVID-19.
-I know this disease from personal experience.
-It can be treacherous, but it can be overcome if you are correct and courageous."

-BRITISH PRIME MINISTER BORIS JOHNSON, WHO TESTED POSITIVE FOR COVID-19 IN MARCH "My best wishes to President Trump and the First Lady.
-Hope they both have a speedy recovery from coronavirus."

-ISRAELI PRIME MINISTER BENJAMIN NETANYAHU "Like millions of Israelis, Sara and I are thinking of President Donald Trump and First Lady Melania Trump and wish our friends a full and speedy recovery."

-TURKISH PRESIDENT RECEP TAYYIP ERDOGAN "I wish a speedy recovery to U.S. President @realDonaldTrump and @FLOTUS Melania Trump, who tested positive for COVID-19."

-"I sincerely hope that they will overcome the quarantine period without problems and regain their health as soon as possible."
-US REPUBLICAN REPRESENTATIVE JIM JORDAN TOLD FOX NEWS "The president will beat it.
+U.S. REPUBLICAN REPRESENTATIVE JIM JORDAN, TO FOX NEWS "The president will beat it.
 The president's beat just about anything that's been thrown at him the last four years.
 I'll think he'll beat this too."

-UK HOUSING MINISTER ROBERT JENRICK TOLD SKY NEWS "All of us want to send our best wishes to President Trump, the first lady and the Trump family and wish them a speedy recovery.
+UK HOUSING MINISTER ROBERT JENRICK, TO SKY NEWS "All of us want to send our best wishes to President Trump, the first lady and the Trump family and wish them a speedy recovery.

 ALSO READ